 The PATH Foundation recognizes that support for general operations is some of the hardest funding to raise.
 Yet the uninterrupted running of core organizational activities is essential to the success of thriving community institutions.
 General Operations grants are the PATH Foundation’s most competitive awards.
 A small number of grants will be made to local nonprofits demonstrating the highest standards and principles in our community.

-Funds may be used for any direct or indirect costs related to the nonprofit’s activities, including but not limited to payroll, rent, utilities, supplies and equipment, project costs, professional development, capital improvements, programs, planning, marketing, and professional services.
+Funds may be used for any direct or indirect costs related to the nonprofit’s activities, including but not limited to payroll, rent, utilities, supplies and equipment, project costs, capital improvements, and planning.
+If you have a General Operations need that is not reflected here, please contact program staff.
 Activities for this grant period must be completed between January 1 – December 31, 2017.

 Size of Grant Awards